-Getting Letters Of Recommendation For Your MFA
+Getting Letters Of Recommendation For Your 2023 MFA Application

 So, I made it as easy on them as possible by almost writing the letter for them.
 I figured my letter writers were busy and that I wasn't the only one asking them for a letter of recommendation.
 But, I didn't have a problem getting my letters.
 Why?

 In each case I moved the due date up by at least a month.
 Instead of saying I needed the letter by December 15th I said I couldn't have it later than November 15th.
 This created some wiggle room if we needed it.
 Without fail, all the letters came in on time.